 There are two sources of funds for the NRDA Restoration Program – “appropriated funds” received annually from the Congress and “recoveries” received from the entities responsible for natural resource injuries.
 These funds are maintained and managed in the DOI Natural Resource Damage Assessment and Restoration Fund (Restoration Fund).

-Fiscal Year 2012 Budget Request to Congress
+Fiscal Year 2017 Budget Request to Congress (Dollars in Thousands)

 In addition, the Program receives money, called “damages” in the NRDA Restoration legal setting, from responsible parties.
 These recovered damages include funds used to restore the injured natural resources, as well as funds recovered as a reimbursement for the cost of performing damage assessments.
 The money received from responsible parties for restoration of natural resource injuries is used to address the injuries from a specific damage assessment case.
 Such recoveries are used for the planning, implementation, management, and monitoring of projects to restore, replace, or acquire the equivalent of the injured resources.
 Since 2006, the Program has disbursed approximately $30 million annually to the Department's Bureaus and its co-trustees for restoration activities.